 Trans-Mississippi (Reverse Colors) 3×5 Battle Flag

-This is a lightweight printed polyester 3×5 Confederate battle flag with reversed colors.
+This is a lightweight 100-denier polyester 3×5 Confederate battle flag with reversed colors.
 The reverse color battle flag was most commonly used by Confederate infantry and cavalry units stationed in the Trans-Mississippi Department.

 History of the Taylor Battle Flag AKA Trans-Mississippi Battle Flag